-Accordingly, with their method of free distribution, there is a chance of coin inflation.
+Accordingly, with their free distribution method, there is a chance of coin inflation.
 The team foresaw this and began a burn-and-buy scheme in 2019.

 BAN has had a similar year to other meme-tokens like DOGE and SHIBA.
 It is a relatively low market cap crypto with just over $25 million.

-In summary, BAN is not a high-performing meme-coin currently, but its community focus and free distribution have ensured that it is not a scarce token.
+In summary, BAN is not a high-performing meme coin currently, but its community focus and free distribution have ensured it is not a scarce token.

 Wrapped BAN (wBAN)

-The BAN team has also partnered with ApeSwap (a decentralized exchange) to launch Wrapped BAN (wBAN) on the Binance Smart Chain (BSC).
+The BAN team has also partnered with ApeSwap (a decentralised exchange) to launch Wrapped BAN (wBAN) on the Binance Smart Chain (BSC).